XiaowenK/ImageNet_Pretrained/README.md

 This project will introduced how to use ImageNet dataset to pretrained a model step by step.
 My implementation is mainly based on Pytorch.
 This repo will be a work in progress and I will keep on updating.

+In this repo, I will go over how to get and prepare the ImageNet dataset.

 Furthermore, for more details, please visit my [blog](https://www.cnblogs.com/hmlovetech/).

 **WIP**